schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 { :key_value => { :key => "hello"@1, :val => { :string => "world"@9 }}}
 ```

 This hash somewhat makes sense to me.
-We have a top level key `key_value` and that points to another hash.
+We have a top level key called `key_value` which points to another hash.
 This hash has a `key` key that points to a `"hello"` string and a `val` key that points to yet another hash `{:string=>"world"@9}`.
 While it's not super complicated, we can make the result of this simpler by using a transformer.

 ## Transformers - Abstract Syntax Trees in disguise

 I mentioned transformers previously, but they're such an abstract concept it helps to look at an example.
-Think of them as a way to reduce leaf nodes on our tree so that they make more sense.
+Think of them as a way to reduce leaf nodes on our treee.
 One way to represent our current parse tree is this:

 ```
 - key_value